jarkkokovala/distsys19/project1/documentation/measurements.md

 Network latency can be emulated with the [NetEm](https://wiki.linuxfoundation.org/networking/netem) tool.
 On Ubuntu the tool is pre-installed.
 The tool enables introducing netowork latency on all traffic including local HTTP.

-Before measuring network latency of 100ms with random variation sampled from normal distribution with mean 10ms was introduced (with command):
+To introduce network latency of 100ms with random variation sampled from normal distribution with mean 10ms command:

 ``` $ tc qdisc add dev lo root handle 1:0 netem delay 100ms 10ms distribution normal ```